Why?

 Pahoehoe and aa.
 These two types of lava erupt from active volcanoes such as Kīlauea and Mauna Loa.
 You can see them up close and personal, from a safe distance, at Hawai'i Volcanoes National Park on the Big Island.

-check for any park advisories or closures when you go.
+These are active volcanoes, so be sure to check for any park advisories or closures when you go.
 In 2018, Kīlauea erupted, causing significant damage to nearby residential areas.

 If you do one thing: